 Sub-phase Scope Status Architectural: Expansion Joint Repairs Replace failed expansion joints in the concrete clarifier decks and/or various retaining walls.
-Phase 1 complete November 2003; phase 2 November 2013, phase 3 is scheduled for FY20-22.
+Phase 1 complete November 2003; phase 2 February 2014, Phase 3 has been included in Contract 7395.
 Future Eastern Seawall Design/ESDC/REI & Construction Design and construction of repairs to the base of the seawall from tidal damage, exposing rebar.
-Wall condition is assessed annually.
-Design to begin in FY20, construction scheduled for FY21-23.
+Seawall condition is monitored on a biannual basis.
+Design was awarded in FY20.
 Future Roof Replacement Phase 1 Added in FY10, based on decision to capitalize these costs.
 Replaced the rubber membrane roof at Winthrop Terminal, the Admin./Warehouse building, the Cryogenics Facility, and the lower roofs on the Digester Modules.
 Completed March 2010.
 Completed DITP Roof Replacements Phase 2 Added in FY10 to replace roof membranes at the North & South Main Pump Stations; East & West Odor Control; the Grit Facility; and the Centrifuge Thickener building.
 Completed July 2011.
 Completed Personnel Dock Rehabilitation Rehabilitate the floating docks at Deer Island.
 To improve the safety, appearance, and reliability of the floating docks.
 Awarded in FY17, completed in mid-FY18.
 Completed Barge Berth and Facility Replacement Design/ESDC and Construction Major rehabs of the barge berth & pier facilities due to damage and/or normal wear.
 Added per the Master Plan.
 Barge berth/facility work in FY23-28, then on a 20-year repeat cycle.
 Future Rip-rap Material Purchased 6,400 tons of rip-rap to reduce and prevent ocean wave soil erosion along the northeast and eastern shoreline at Deer Island.
 Placement completed by staff in June 2017.
 Completed DITP Roof Replacement Phase 3 New roofing was needed at the Grit Facility, North Main Pump Station, Main Switchgear Building, and the gravity thickeners to protect the equipment in the buildings.
 Completed in July 2014.
-Completed
+Completed DITP Roofing Replacement Replacement of the following rubber roofs that are in need of replacement: Cryogenics, Residuals (Mod #1 and #2 Vestibule Roof), Gravity Thickener Buildings), Garage Building, Reception Training (slate tiles), and Admin Lab Building.
+Future